allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 As we see the predicted gain from subsampling was achieved (savings are even higher by 3 pp than in estimated).
 For reference: we estimated based on runs with 3% of input size, that we will achieve about 58% of cost reduction.

-- Initial annual cost: 500 000 PLN
+- Initial annual cost: $127,000
-- Estimated annual cost after optimization: 190 000 PLN
+- Estimated annual cost after optimization: $48,260
-- Total estimated annual savings: 310 000 PLN
+- Total estimated annual savings: $78,740

 Presented figures are only estimates based on a single run and extrapolated to the whole year.
 To know the exact savings we will need to run the processing pipeline over a year, which hasn’t been done.